 - Pico de gallo!
 Some tacos call for sauces or salsas, while others are cooled down with fresh tomatoes, onion, cilantro, lime juice, and jalapeño (you can leave this out, but we don’t recommend it!).
 Easiest, most delicious pico de gallo!

 - Texture!
 It’s the combination of all these things that works beautifully in a tortilla.
-The Norwegian cod is flaky and delicate, the slaw is crunchy, the avocado is creamy, and the pico adds a burst of freshness and juiciness.
+The cod is flaky and delicate, the slaw is crunchy, the avocado is creamy, and the pico adds a burst of freshness and juiciness.

 Ready to transport yourself beachside?!
 This grilled fish taco recipe will take you there for sure!